linode/docs/docs/guides/applications/configuration-management/terraform/deploy-packer-image-with-terraform/index.md

 ## How to Build a Packer Image

+Packer automates the creation of machine images.
+When you are looking to streamline your process for provisioning infrastructure, images like those created with Packer are usually helpful.
+Such images give you a consistent basis for deploying instances.

+Moreover, when using tools for automating the provisioning process, like Terraform, images are much more efficient.
+Rather than executing a series of installations and commands with each of numerous provisioned instances, the provisioning tool can deploy ready-made images.

-This tutorial relies on using a Linode image built with Packer.
-That gives you a ready system configuration, streamlining the provisioning process.
+This tutorial uses a Linode image built with Packer.
+Linode has a builder available for Packer, which let you readily put together Linode instance images.

-Follow along with our guide on [How to Use Packer to Build Linode Images](/docs/guides/build-linode-images-with-packer/).
-By the end, you should have a Packer-built image deployed to your Linode account.
+To do so, follow along with our guide on [How to Use Packer to Build Linode Images](/docs/guides/build-linode-images-with-packer/).
+By the end, you should have a Packer-built image on your Linode account.

 The remaining steps in this tutorial should work no matter what kind of image you built following the guide linked above.
 However, to keep the illustrations clear and consistent, the examples throughout this tutorial assume an image exactly like the one produced by the guide above.

-Thus, the image here has the label `packer-linode-image-1`, runs on an Ubuntu 20.04 base, and has NGINX installed.
+Thus, the Packer image used in the examples to follow has the label `packer-linode-image-1`, runs on an Ubuntu 20.04 base, and has NGINX installed.

 ## How to Configure Terraform

-With a Packer image deployed to your Linode account, you can start working on a Terraform script for provisioning an infrastructure with that image.
+Terraform focuses on automating the provisioning process, allowing you to deploy your infrastructure entirely from code.

 To more generally learn about deploying Linode instances with Terraform, see our tutorial on how to [Use Terraform to Provision Linode Environments](/docs/guides/how-to-build-your-infrastructure-using-terraform-and-linode/).

-The steps covered in this tutorial are similar, but specifically demonstrate how you can work with custom Linode images.
+This tutorial covers a similar series of steps, but specifically demonstrates how you can work with custom Linode images.

 Before moving ahead, create a directory for your Terraform scripts, and change that to your working directory.
 This tutorial uses a `linode-terraform` directory in the current user's home directory: